-The girl couldn’t have been much more than seven, paying more attention to the man than the girl, I didn’t catch that she wasn’t cringing…or crying.
-He had her by the hair, slap with the palm, again with the backhand, back and forth, repeat, repeat.
+It takes me a second to process, a man is slapping the crap out of a kid.
+The girl can’t be much more than seven.
+At first I didn’t catch that she wasn’t cringing…or crying…or even holding her hands up to deflect the blows.
+He has her by the hair, slap with the palm, again with the backhand, back and forth, repeat, repeat.

 Split lip, bloody nose.

-I grabbed his wrist, twisted his arm behind his back, dug two fingers of my left hand into his windpipe…hard.
+I grab his wrist, twist his arm behind his back, dig two fingers of my left hand into his windpipe…hard.

 ‘Let the girl go or I crush your trachea.’